 Students expecting to graduate early are encouraged to see a counselor at least one semester before their expected graduation date to complete a transcript audit.
+To be eligible for early graduation the student must have met a College and Career Credential.
 As long as all graduation requirements have been met, the student may graduate ahead of his/her cohort.

-Early graduates will be eligible for participation in spring graduation activities.
+Early graduates with no discipline issues will be eligible for participation in spring graduation activities.
 These students are also eligible for the honors awarded during these activities including Valedictorian, Salutatorian, and Honors Graduate.